 At the age of 25, John’s life crumbled when his friends framed him by giving false testimony that prosecutor’s would use seal his fate with a 63 year prison sentence.
-Convicted for two murders he did not commit, it has been eighteen years since the murders of Nick Kaiser and Joshua Schaefer and we still seek justice and freedom for Chewey.
+Convicted for two murders he did not commit, it has been eighteen years since the murders of Nick Kaiser and Joshua Schaefer and we still seek justice and freedom for our friend.

-Chewey’s Voice is where you can read letters and other writing from John in prison.
+Chewey’s Voice is where you can read letters and other writings from John in prison.
 Being a lifer is anything but easy and it’s important to recognize what prisoners go through on a daily basis.